Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Introduction

-For $p = \infty$ and a sequence $\{x_i\}_{i \geq 1}$, in the usual manner $\sum_i |x_i|^p$ should be read as $\sup_i |x_i|$. \end{theorem}
+For $p = \infty$ and a sequence $\{x_i\}_{i \geq 1}$, in the usual manner, $\sum_i |x_i|^p$ should be read as $\sup_i |x_i|$. \end{theorem}

-As part of the proof of the above stability result, we show that changing weights of $m$ ($m \geq 1$) faces can change at most $m$ death times and $m$ birth times by the difference between the weights on the faces.
-One might suspect that the $L_{\infty}$ stability in the above theorem can be deduced from bottleneck stability of persistence diagrams by a projection argument.
-We would like to point out that this is not the case.
-This is mainly due to the fact that the diagonal plays a special role in the definition of bottleneck stability of persistence diagrams whereas there is no such equivalent for bottleneck distance between point processes on $\bR$.
-We explore consequences of the above stability result in the context of weighted random complexes.
-In particular, we consider the generically weighted $d$-complex $\Lp_{n,d}$ whose $d$-faces $\sigma$ have weights $\phi(\sigma) = w(\sigma) + \epsilon_n(\sigma)$ where $w(\sigma)$ are i.i.d. with a strictly increasing and Lipschitz continuous distribution and $\epsilon_n(\sigma)$'s are a arbitrary collection of random variables.
-Regardless of any dependence properties of $\epsilon_n(\sigma)$'s, we show that if $n\sup_{\sigma}|\epsilon_n(\sigma)| \to 0$ in probability, then the point process of extremal face-weights of the minimal spanning acycle (resp. death times) converge again to the Poisson point process with intensity $e^{-x}\md x$ on $\bR$.
-In other words, Theorem \ref{thm:DeathPoissonProcessConvergence} holds for both death times and face-weights of the minimal spanning acycles under the perturbed set-up provided the perturbations decay sufficiently fast.
-We also mention special cases where the above condition can be verified easily.
+As part of the proof (see Section \ref{sec:stability}) of the above stability result, we show that \emph{on a fixed simplicial complex} changing weights of $m$ ($m \geq 1$) faces can change at most $m$ death times and $m$ birth times by the difference between the weights on the faces\footnote{By fixing the underlying space, we can ensure the cardinalities of birth and death times remain the same.}.
+One might suspect that the $L_{\infty}$ stability in the above theorem can be deduced from the bottleneck stability of persistence diagrams by a projection argument.
+This is, however, not the case due to the fact that the diagonal plays a special role in the definition of bottleneck stability of persistence diagrams, \gt{but for point processes on $\bR$ there is no equivalent to the diagonal}.

-Reconsider the uniformly weighted $d-$complex $\U_{n,d}.$ In this case, we have that the {\em lifetime sum} $L_{n,1}$ (see \eqref{eqn:l1_lifetime_sum}) is equal to the weight of the minimal spanning tree (see \eqref{eqn:lifetime_Hiraoka}).
-A celebrated result in the theory of minimal spanning trees by Frieze (\cite{Frieze85}) shows that

-where $\zeta(\cdot)$ is Riemann's zeta function.
-In higher dimensions, Hiraoka-Shirai \cite[Theorem 1.2]{hiraoka2015minimum} showed recently that $\Exp[L_{n,d}] = \Theta(n^{d-1})$.
-The existence of a limit and its value still remains open for $d \geq 2$.
-As a consequence of our stability result (Theorem \ref{thm:l1_stability}), we trivially get that the above results of Frieze and Hiroaka-Shirai hold in expectation for the noisy random complex $\Lp_{n,d}$ provided $\sup_{\sigma}\Exp[\epsilon_n(\sigma)] = o(n^{-2})$.
-While it is believed that introducing weak dependencies between the random variables will not affect the asymptotics, it is not often easy to rigorously prove such a statement.
-In general, our results shall help one to easily establish limit theorems for a ``noisy'' version of any random complex model once it has been established for the random complex model without noise.
-For example, in \cite[Theorem 6.10]{hiraoka2015minimum}, an upper and lower bound for the expected lifetime was shown.
-It is possible to extend these bounds to a suitable noisy version of the random clique complexes. \\